emacs-mirror/emacs/mps/manual/source/glossary/t.rst

         A two-space :term:`collector (1)` is a simple form of a :term:`copying garbage collector <copying garbage
         collection>`.
-The available :term:`memory (2)` is divided into two halves, called :term:`semi-spaces <semi-space>`.
+The available :term:`memory (2)` is divided into two halves, called :term:`semi-spaces`. :term:`Objects` are
-        :term:`Objects <object>` are allocated in one semi-space until it is full.
-The :term:`reachable` objects are then copied into the other semi-space (usually using a :term:`Cheney scan`) and the old semi-space is :term:`reclaimed <reclaim>`.
+        allocated in one semi-space until it is full.
+The :term:`reachable` objects are then copied into the other semi-space (usually using a :term:`Cheney scan`) and the old semi-space is :term:`reclaimed`. :term:`Allocation <allocate>`
-        :term:`Allocation <allocate>` continues in the new semi-space until it is full, at which point the process is repeated in reverse.
+        continues in the new semi-space until it is full, at which point the process is repeated in reverse.

         The main disadvantage of a two-space collector is that it only makes use of half of the available memory.
 This can be